madebykind/madebykind-v3/content/work/papyrus.md

   We developed an internal communications strategy to help staff understand, adopt and champion the new brand.
 During a period of change and disruption, we also provided interim Marketing Director-level support, helping Papyrus maintain momentum and strategic clarity through to launch.

-  The kind of support that doesn't always make it into a case study, but makes the difference between a launch that is successful and one that isn’t.
+  The kind of support that doesn’t always make it into a case study, but makes the difference between a launch that is successful and one that isn’t.

   </div>